China, Nepal vow to further promote pragmatic cooperation

 "China is ready to help Nepal increase its self-sufficiency of energy," Wang said.

-The Chinese vice minister also urged the two countries to deepen people-to-people exchanges, cooperation between local governments, and collaboration in promoting Nepal's tourism in China.
+The Chinese vice premier also urged the two countries to deepen people-to-people exchanges, cooperation between local governments, and collaboration in promoting Nepal's tourism in China.

 Wang said China will increase cooperation in health care with Nepal and conduct joint research on improving quality of drinking water in Nepali cities.